 Also, don´t miss Santa Maria La Blanca and Synagogue in Toledo, San Tirso in Sahagun, and Puerta de Toledo in Cuidad Real.

 28. The Basilica and the Holy Cave of Covadonga

 While there are so many great things to do in the Spanish region of Asturias, some of its top Spanish landmarks are definitely The Basilica and the Holy Cave of Covadonga.
 Both were absolute highlights of my first Asturias road trip.

 Covadonga has a huge place in Spanish history.
 It was where Christian forces in Iberia defeated the Moorish army, setting the beginning of the famous Reconquista.
 There’s a historical legend describing that the statue of the Virgin Mary from this cave has miraculously helped Christians defeat their enemies.

 Also read: The Most Beautiful Villages in Asturias

 The Covadonga Basilica dates back to the XIIth century and is one of the top Spanish spiritual and iconic buildings.

-The Holy Cave of Covadonga is the historic Cristian holy place nestled within a spectacular natural cave.
+The Holy Cave of Covadonga is a historic Christian holy place nestled within a spectacular natural cave.
 Nowadays, the Holy Cave of Covadonga is still a place for religious pilgrimages.

 Another epic Spanish landmark nearby is the Picos de Europa National Park with some of the best hiking trails in Spain.